wcjeremy/REACH-Mastermind-Game/README.md

 ## Getting Started

 1. Clone the Repository: git clone https://github.com/wcjeremy/REACH-Mastermind-Game.git
+2. Choose which file you wantt you use: 'MasterMindSP' for singleplayer or 'MasterMindMP' for multiplayer
-2. Install Requirements: Ensure Python and the requests library are installed.
+3. Install Requirements: Ensure Python and the requests library are installed.
-3. Navigate to the Directory: cd REACH-Mastermind-Game
+4. Navigate to the Directory: cd REACH-Mastermind-Game
-4. Run the Game: Execute python MastermindGame.py in your terminal.
+5. Run the Game: Execute python MastermindGame.py in your terminal.
-5. HAVE FUN :)
+6. HAVE FUN :)

 ## Some Bugs To Note